-(Windows and Schannel only) Setting both this variable and the plugins:iiop\tls:delay\credential\gathering\until\handshake variable to true on the client side allows the user to choose which credentials to use for the server connection.
+(Windows and Schannel only) Setting both this variable and the plugins:iiop_tls:delay_credential_gathering_until_handshake variable to true on the client side allows the user to choose which credentials to use for the server connection.
 The choice of credentials offered to the user is based on the trusted CAs sent to the client in an SSL/TLS handshake message.

-If prompt\with\credential\choice is set to false, Orbix chooses the first certificate it finds in the certificate store that meets the applicable constraints.
+If prompt_with_credential_choice is set to false, runtime chooses the first certificate it finds in the certificate store that meets the applicable constraints.